 Two gestures signify the gift of the Spirit which the bishop hands on in the sacrament of confirmation.
 The first gesture is the laying on of hands.
-This gesture is somewhat like parents putting an arm around or and Anointing with Chrism
+This gesture is somewhat like parents putting an arm around or on teens' shoulders to express confidence in their son or daughter or to give them strength.